awsdocs/amazon-api-gateway-developer-guide/doc_source/http-api-develop-integrations-private.md

 After you’ve created a VPC link, you can set up private integrations that connect to an Application Load Balancer, Network Load Balancer, or resources registered with an AWS Cloud Map service\.

+To create a private integration, all resources must be owned by the same AWS account \(including the load balancer or AWS Cloud Map service, VPC link and HTTP API\)\.

 By default, private integration traffic uses the HTTP protocol\.
 You can specify a [https://docs.aws.amazon.com/apigatewayv2/latest/api-reference/apis-apiid-integrations-integrationid.html](https://docs.aws.amazon.com/apigatewayv2/latest/api-reference/apis-apiid-integrations-integrationid.html) if you require private integration traffic to use HTTPS\.

 **Note**
-To create a private integration, all resources must be owned by the same AWS account \(including the load balancer or AWS Cloud Map service, VPC link and HTTP API\)\.
+For private integrations, API Gateway includes the [stage](http-api-stages.md) portion of the API endpoint in the request to your backend resources\.
+For example, a request to the `test` stage of an API includes `test/route-path` in the request to your private integration\.

 ## Create a private integration using an Application Load Balancer or Network Load Balancer<a name="http-api-develop-integrations-private-ELB"></a>